datadonK23/pyData-Projects/BloodPressureDash/BRIEFING.md

 ## Project Goal
 Dashboard should visualize and provide some analytics of blood pressure measures.

 ## Metrices
-* \#TODO
+* Personal usability of report (measured with self-X)

 ## Termination Strategy
-Project will terminate, if... \#TODO
+Project will terminate, if...

+* Jupyter Dashboard doesn't work (maybe refactor to Dash)
+* Expected finish after appointment with Internist

 ## Target Group